apache/arrow-nanoarrow/docs/source/getting-started.md

 - Read text from a buffer into an `ArrowArray` as one element per line,
 - Write elements of an `ArrowArray` into a buffer, inserting line breaks after every element, and
-- Split the elements of an `ArrowArray` after every line and produce an `ArrowArray` with one element per line.

 For the sake of argument, we'll call it `linesplitter`.